 To be clear, even if you think you made a mistake getting married, you cannot simply get an annulment.
 To be eligible for a declaration of invalidity of marriage, the marriage must be invalid for one of the reasons noted above.

 If you want to get a divorce over quickly because you believe you made a mistake getting married, you may be eligible for a joint simplified divorce in Cook County.
 A joint simplified dissolution of marriage can make the process faster and easier for both spouses.
 To be eligible, the following must be true:

 There may be additional requirements that you should discuss with a divorce lawyer.
 Even if you are ineligible for a joint simplified dissolution of marriage, you still may be able to wrap up the divorce process relatively quickly with an uncontested divorce in which you and your spouse agree to all terms of the divorce.

 If you need help dissolving your marriage, an experienced and compassionate divorce attorney in Chicago can assist you.
 We have years of experience helping clients with a wide variety of divorce matters, and we can speak with you about your case today.
-Contact the Arami Law Office for more information.
+Contact Arami Law, Inc. for more information.